-Look for hidden storage OR make it yourself!
+1. Look for hidden storage OR make it yourself!

 Furniture takes up quite a bit of floor space, so if you’re thinking about buying new chairs, a bed or suite, look for designs with plenty of hidden storage.

 Similarly, you can buy many desks, cabinets and other bulky items with hidden compartments which pull out to reveal plenty of extra storage space.

-Invest In Or make storage boxes with wheels
+3. Invest In Or make storage boxes with wheels

 Not only can they be rolled under beds and desks but they can also be transported from A to B meaning if you have children you can simply wheel their toys from their bedroom to the front room for an afternoon play session.

-When it comes to boxes, you might also want to consider stackable options which hold plenty but don’t take up much floor space as these are ideal for small spaces.
+When it comes to boxes, you might also want to consider stackable options like these which hold plenty but don’t take up much floor space as these are ideal for small spaces.

-They’re also highly convenient as they can be easily hung from pegs on the back of the door meaning they won’t take up much excess room at all.
+They’re also highly convenient as they can be easily hung from pegs on the back of the door (check these out for pretty!) meaning they won’t take up much excess room at all.